Disappointment for Morocco fans after Africa Cup of Nations final defeat

-Senegal had stormed off the field in protest at a penalty awarded against them before returning to beat the hosts amid farcical scenes in the final, where nearly 67,000 home supporters gathered hoping to see the Atlas Lions lift their first continental trophy since 1976.
+Senegal had stormed off the field in protest at a penalty awarded against them before returning to beat the hosts amid farcical scenes in the final where nearly 67,000 home supporters had gathered hoping to see the Atlas Lions lift their first continental trophy since 1976.

-Senegal midfielder Pape Gueye netted the 94th-minute winner after Morocco’s star player Brahim Diaz squandered the chance to win it for the home side by fluffing a last-gasp penalty in normal time after a 14-minute delay.
+Senegal midfielder Pape Gueye netted the 94th-minute winner after Morocco’s star player, Brahim Diaz, had squandered the chance to win it for the home side by fluffing a last-gasp penalty in normal time following a 14-minute delay.

 As the referee blew the final whistle, most Moroccan fans filed out of the stadium without waiting for the trophy ceremony.